rat-simon/informatikgarten.ch/sites/ig/content/index.md

 - [X] Nextra
 	- [X] Update to nextra4
-	- [X] Possible to remove all nextra modifications?
+	- [X] Possible to move all nextra modifications to site and use nextra as normal package?
 Yes! 🥳
 - [x] Muxvideo-Blurup für Aspectratio at buildtime
 - [x] Muxvideo build errors? (now throttled & catching)